InnateAlpaca/niceForm/documentation.md

 Everytime a niceForm receives a form-request it will emit an event with the name of the webpage (with `/` before).
 You can listen to any webpage url where your form will be sent to.
 #### example
-Suppose that we have created two forms on our website: *info* in order to request custom information, and *enroll* in order to subscribe to our mailing list. we have setup the two urls as `https://forms.mywebsite.com/info`, and `https://forms.mywebsite.com/enrolling`
+Suppose that we have created two forms on our website: *info* in order to request custom information, and *enroll* in order to subscribe to our mailing list.
+We have setup the two urls as `https://forms.mywebsite.com/info`, and `https://forms.mywebsite.com/enrolling`
 ```
 const { niceForm } = require('./src/niceForm');